 Mix all the ingredients, leaving the flours and the oil last.
 Use a whisker to avoid clumps from being formed.
 Use butter (or rapeseed oil) to grease a deep oven tray.
 Let the dough sit at room temperature for about one hour before putting it in the oven.

-Heat the oven to around 190°C. Pour the dough to the tray, making sure the gardamom won’t be left to the bottom of the bowl.
+Heat the oven to around 190°C. Pour the dough to the tray while making sure the cardamom won’t be left to the bottom of the bowl.
 Bake for around 45 minutes.
 The pancake should be served warm, with whipped cream, jam or simply plain sugar.

 This is a recipe for a lemon pie.
 It consists of a base and filling.

 ~ 2 dl of coarse spelt flour